ClinGen/stanford-affils/doc/how-to.md

 - If doing something complex or weird, there should be an explanation for it.

 ## Organize imports and constants

+How to organize imports and constants in your file.

 At the top of any given module there will probably be imports and constants.
 Our preferred way of organizing them is as follows: